-- Network affiliation: You get information to the original MNO who has assigned the number as well as whether the number has changed to another mobile network operator and to which it currently belongs.
+- Network affiliation: You get information about the original MNO who has assigned the number as well as whether the number has changed to another MNO and to which it currently belongs.

 As a reduced form of HLR lookup, you can also initiate an MNP lookup: The Mobile Number Portability request is usually the cheaper alternative, but also provides less information.
 Here you will only find out the current MNO and the porting status (whether a phone number portability was carried out by a provider change).
-In some countries, such as Brazil, Canada, and the US, HLR requests are not supported- then a MNP Lookup will help you at least a little bit further.
+In some countries, such as Brazil, Canada, and the US, HLR requests are not supported – thus an MNP Lookup will help you at least a little further.

 How to use HLR information correctly

 As you can already see from the output data, an HLR respone provides you with rich feedback on a mobile phone number.
-With this information, you can optimize your marketing campaign.
-Especially in the preparation phase.
-Numbers which are invalid, you can delete from your contacts, for example.
-On the one hand you avoid unnecessary accumulations of personal data, on the other hand you don’t get embarrassed to send thousands of SMS to numbers that don’t exist at all.
+With this information, you can optimize your marketing campaign, especially in the preparation phase.
+For example, you can delete invalid numbers from your contacts.
+On the one hand you avoid unnecessary accumulations of personal data, on the other hand you don’t get embarrassed by sending thousands of SMS to numbers that don’t exist at all.
 Your budget can be spared enormously.
 Any SMS sent will cost you money, even if the recipient is invalid.
 You can achieve optimal targeting by cleaning up your customer data before launching the campaign.

 You also save money if you simply exclude phone numbers with roaming status, that is, those who are abroad and thus may be irrelevant to your campaign.
 The right customer segmentation helps you to control your marketing.
 Thanks to the international connectivity of the sms77 gateway, almost all mobile phone numbers can be requested worldwide.
 Number validation helps you to better classify your customers, assign them mobile networks, country identifiers, and much more.